 HUMAN RIGHTS DEFENDERS (HRDs) (Actions 9 and 10)

-The European Exernal Action Service shared with civil society the 28 April 2015 Joint Communication by the European Commission and the High Representative of the European Union for Foreign Affairs and Security Policy for the elaboration of a new Action Plan on Human Rights and Democracy for the period 2015-2019 (hereafter the Action Plan).
+The European External Action Service shared with civil society the 28 April 2015 Joint Communication by the European Commission and the High Representative of the European Union for Foreign Affairs and Security Policy for the elaboration of a new Action Plan on Human Rights and Democracy for the period 2015-2019 (hereafter the Action Plan).

-- The Strategic Framework on HR&D adopted in 2012 is recognised in the introduction of the Action Plan as the embodiment of how the EU planned to fulfill “its Treaty obligation to advance democracy, the rule of law, as well as the universality and indivisibility of human rights”.
-Our organisations believe that the Action Plan as a whole should reflect this position by referring more clearly to the planned activities as obligations.
+- The Strategic Framework on HR&D adopted in 2012 is recognized in the introduction of the Action Plan as the embodiment of how the EU planned to fulfill “its Treaty obligation to advance democracy, the rule of law, as well as the universality and indivisibility of human rights”.
+Our organizations believe that the Action Plan as a whole should reflect this position by referring more clearly to the planned activities as obligations.